A return to 60/40 balance? [PODCAST]

-To attract the steady flow of new clients vital to the growth of your business, you need to find creative ways to stand out in this highly competitive field.
+To attract a steady flow of new clients vital to growing your advisory business, you need creative ways to stand out.

-That may mean stepping outside of your comfort zone to test new strategies, or improving upon your existing ones, to assure that the time and resources you put into prospecting efforts bring the results you need.
+That means stepping outside of your comfort zone to test new strategies, or improving upon your existing ones, to ensure the time and resources you put into prospecting efforts drive results.

-Here are seven strategies that could help you reach more ideal prospects:
+Here are seven strategies that could help you reach more prospects:

-1. Get out there.
+1. Expand your network.
 It’s no secret that new prospects are unlikely to just walk through the door.
 You need to find them, engage them, and persuade them to give you an opportunity to serve as their financial professional.
 That generally means taking time away from your home or office to meet more people.

-There are countless ways to do that.
 Try attending community events, fund-raisers or volunteer events or joining organizations, such as your local alumni club, business groups, social groups, or religious organizations.
-According to a recent Independent Producer Study conducted by the National Underwriters’ Association, 34% of respondents listed community involvement as the second most effective prospecting technique.1 The more networking you do in your community, the more opportunities you’ll have to meet the prospects you need to help grow your business.
+According to a recent Independent Producer Study conducted by the National Underwriters’ Association, 34% of respondents listed community involvement as the second most effective prospecting technique.1 The more networking you do in your community, the more opportunities you’ll have to meet the prospects you need to grow your business.

-3. Get to know your clients' family members.
-Nearly 45 million U.S. households are expected to transfer about $68 trillion to their children and charities over the next quarter century, according to a recent study by Cerulli Associates.3 That’s why building relationships with your clients that span generations must be a core business and marketing strategy.
-To keep your business growing – and avoid the attrition that often comes as generations turn over – you should make it a priority to involve the children (and grandchildren) of your clients in their investment management process.
+3. Get to know your clients’ family members.
+There is $84 trillion set to change hands by 20451.
+That’s why building relationships with your clients that span generations must be a core business and marketing strategy.
+To keep your business growing—and to avoid the attrition that often comes as generations turn over—you should make it a priority to involve the children (and grandchildren) of your clients in their investment management process.